Chloe070196/lesson-booking-api/docs/user-stories.md

 # User stories

+## user

+- as a user, so that I can use the website, I need to be able to...
+  - ... confirm that I do want my email address to be stored
+  - ... know that my email address will only be used to
+    - ... help me recover  my account, should I forget my password or username
+    - ... send a summary of my booking to my email address if I request it
+    - ... get a response from the teacher if I use the contact form
+    - ... and nothing else.
+  - ... know that my email address will only be stored in an encrypted format
+  - ... register
+  - ... login
+  - ... delete my account

 ## teacher

 - as the teacher, so that I can make my offer known to my prospective student, I need to be able to ...